simonmeggle/simonmeggle.github.io/_posts/en/2014-09-14-website-delivery-with-cloudfront.md

 ## Deploying *Jekyll* to the cloud

-Locally, a simple `jekyll serve -w` build the website, visible from `http://localhost:4000`.

 We will now create a `sh` file which will build the website, compress and send to *Amazon S3* files which has been updated since the previous version, and indicate it to *Cloudfront*.

 ### Prerequisite

 We will use `s3cmd` in order to sync our bucket with our local files.
-Install the last development version (1.5.0) which allows us to invalidate files on *Cloudfront*.
+Install the last development version[[you need to install at least the 1.5 version]] which allows us to invalidate files on *Cloudfront*.

-On Mac OS, with Homebrew, install `s3cmd` with `--devel` option, and `gnupg` for secured transfers:
+On Mac OS, with *Homebrew*, install `s3cmd` with `--devel` option, and `gnupg` for secured transfers:

 ```bat
 brew install --devel s3cmd